Different Learning Styles in Children- Does It Affect Your Homeschool?

 Are you seeing a pattern here?
 Hopping, jumping, smacking- they are all effective.
 While teachers in the regular classroom fear this type of learner, it’s actually quite easy to accommodate him in a homeschool setting.
 Once you understand how he learns, the ideas are limitless.

-Due to the fact that some learning styles don’t work with traditional methods, a child can appear to have learning difficulties because he doesn’t seem to learn like the rest of the children around him.
+Because some learning styles don’t work with traditional methods, a child can appear to have learning difficulties because he doesn’t seem to learn like the rest of the children around him.
 Yes, there can be learning disabilities.
 I am not trying to say this solves every problem, but often it can just be that he needs information presented to him in the correct modality.
-If your child doesn’t seem to be grasping concepts as well as he should, it’s definitely worth it to really observe him and identify his learning style.
+If your child doesn’t seem to be grasping concepts as well as he should, it’s definitely worth it to observe him and identify his learning style.
 Then take a good hard look at the materials you are using to see if they best fit the way he learns.

-I know it can be frustrating to spend hard-earned money on products, especially when they are costly, only to realize they aren’t working.
-Sometimes we have to make the decision to change directions in the middle of the year.
+I know it’s frustrating to spend hard-earned money on products, especially when they are costly, only to realize they aren’t working.
+Sometimes we have to decide to change directions in the middle of the year.
 I can assure you though if you take the time to learn about the different learning styles in children and discover your child’s specific style, you will be able to choose an appropriate curriculum.
-This is a step in the right direction and you and your child are going to be much happier for it!
+This is a step in the right direction and you and your child will be much happier for it!